Kings Canyon

 Fly to Darwin

-After settling in, you could relax and see a movie at the outdoor Deckchair Cinema, feed the crocs at Crocosaurus Cove, catch the sunset over the Timor Sea, or try street food at the Mindil Beach Markets.
-You'll feel like a laid-back local in no time.
+After settling in, unwind with a movie at the open-air Deckchair Cinema, feed crocodiles at Crocosaurus Cove, enjoy a Timor Sea sunset, or sample local flavours at the Mindil Beach Markets.

 Day 7